V-Sekai/unidot_importer/README.md

 ## Features

 - `.unitypackage` importer and translation shim.
-- Translates Unity filetypes (such as .unity or .mat) to Godot native scene or resource types.
+- Translates native filetypes (such as .unity or .mat) to Godot native scene or resource types.
 - Animation and animation tree porting, including humanoid .anim format.
 - Support for humanoid armatures, including from prefabs, unpacked prefabs and model import.
 - Translates prefabs and inherited prefabs to native Godot scenes and inherited scenes.
 - Supports both binary and text YAML encoding
-- Implementation of an asset database for unity assets by GUID
+- Implementation of an asset database by GUID

 Note that scripts and shaders will need to be ported by hand.
-However, it will be possible to map from the unity scripts/shaders to Godot equivalents after porting.
+However, it will be possible to map scripts/shaders to Godot equivalents after porting.

 Canvas / UI is not implemented.